lumentut/ng-ripple-module/README.md

 ```

 ## Custom Component
-As the other developer who don't like to write repetives code, we can utilize the `ripple` directive at a custom component.
+As the other developer who don't like to write repetitive code, we can utilize the `ripple` directive at a custom component.

 ```ts
 ...